 Death is a hard thing to think about no matter how much money you make.
-It is uncomfortable to discuss in most scenarios, including weddings.
-It is such a big deal that even when beautiful people think about death, they feel uneasy (we really do!).
+Even when beautiful people think about death, they feel uncomfortable (we really do!).

 Thankfully, there's the epitaph: stone-chiseled words no earthly force can erase, except time and weather.

-Some of the most common and successful epitaphs are your everyday non-terrifying phrases like "I liked animals"; “Thank you for visiting me in the cemetery today”; and “Everyone was really nice.”
+Some of the most common and successful epitaphs are your everyday non-terrifying phrases, like "I liked animals" and "Thank you for visiting me in the cemetery today."

-But a few spoilsports actually go out of their way to request a most depressing epitaph.
-Whenever we see one of these abominations on our morning walk through a graveyard, it makes us want to live forever so we never have to meet these idiots.
+But a few spoilsports actually go out of their way to request a very, very depressing epitaph.
+Whenever we see one of these on our morning walk through a graveyard, it makes us want to live forever so we never have to meet these idiots.

-Innocent enough, right?
-Kinda cute?
-No. This is a classic example of a gotcha epitaph.
+A classic example of a "gotcha" epitaph.
 We think we’re reading a harmless homage to Porky Pig on the headstone of the actor who voiced him.
 But think harder.
 "That's all, folks" is actually just a way to say that death is the end of life, that there will be no more life afterward.
 Pretty depressing if you stop and think about it!

 His future remained in the past. – Alexander Godunov

 It’s not enough for someone to die.
-Now he has to be insulted, too?
+He must be insulted, too?

 [an error occurred while processing this directive] – Timothy Shaker, PhD

 I was young once.
-Now, in the deep of time, I still am. – Anonymous
+Now, in the depths of time, I still am. – Anonymous

-Another one of those gotcha epitaphs.
-This one's a little better though because it suggests eternal youth.
+This one's actually not too bad.
+It suggests eternal youth.
 The best thing a person can be is young.
 Two stars.

-News flash, bitch: fame is everything.
-And how can the dead be?
-This ableist diss from America’s most North American film star is far beneath the dignity of a corpse.
+News flash: fame is everything.
+This bullshit aphorism is far beneath the dignity of a corpse.